sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

   2. When possible, Managers should support their tangible evidence by tying it back to the expectations outlined in the [career framework](../../../../../company-info-and-process/working-at-sourcegraph/career-frameworks.md)
   3. While not required, we highly encourage Managers to write notes in the [Calibration Roster](https://drive.google.com/drive/folders/1-mezcInNzjWjQ13S-Kog-4r5mqr5Jo1-) in preparation for their calibration presentation (see example below).
 - Each calibration presentation should be sufficiently detailed that peer Managers can make an informed judgment on the score with no first hand knowledge of the work beforehand.

-#### Example calibration notes (see doc):

-**[Skills and Values Rating]**

-**Hermione** is an **IC1 Wizard**.
-I am rating them a **1 - Exceeding High Bar** in skill and **2 - Meeting High Bar** in values this period.

-_(Examples of work that supports the rating)_ Examples of work that exceeded my expectations this period include:

-1. **Polyjuice Potion solution on the Chamber of Secrets Project**

-   _(Situation:)_ Hermione worked on the Chamber of Secrets project with two IC1 Wizards, Ron and Harry.
-When she joined the project, the team was blocked trying to figure out how to find the chamber of secrets, and the project was at risk.
-   _(Behavior:)_ Hermione joined the project, came up with the idea of brewing polyjuice potion, researched how to do it, and successfully brewed it autonomously.
-   _(Impact:)_ As a result, the team was able to take the potion, learn the location of the chamber of secrets, and destroy Tom Riddle’s diary successfully, saving the school.

-   _(Explanation for why each example supports the rating:)_ This **exceeded my expectations** in **Proficiency** and **Execution** for an **IC1 Wizard** because of the technical complexity and precision required to brew the potion.
-This potion is not taught until IC3, takes 21 days to prep and one month total to brew, and contains 6 complex components to create.
-Hermione scoped out all of the requirements to this complex, ambiguously defined task, explained the reasoning and trade-offs behind their technical decisions to the other wizards on the team, created all 6 components, and delivered the potion ahead of schedule, which exceeded my expectations for an IC1.

-2. _Additional example (as needed)_
-3. _Additional example (as needed)_

-Additional resources: Looking for more guidance on crafting a compelling example?
-Our [Handbook page on giving great feedback](../giving-feedback.md) using the Situation-Behavior-Impact model is a great place to start.

 ### Part 2: Participant expectations